32 Fun and Creative Santa Claus Craft Ideas

 These are some really cute felt ornaments.
 Consider using these little santas for ornaments or stocking stuffers.
 You'll find the patterns and directions at Handmade.
 Included with this project are directions for angels and Santa, besides the elves.

-This is a very easy and cute Santa to make for yourself or as a gift.
-Find the directions at Easy Santa Craft.
-This Santa is made using a creamer bottle, felt and yarn.
+This is a very easy and cute, no-sew sock Santa to make for yourself or as a gift.

 23. Santa's Belly Ornament